Carina-P/ms3-best-books/README.md

 ### API (Application Programming Interfaces)
 - [Google Books](https://developers.google.com/books)
     - Provides information about books.
-In this way user conveniently gets all information about book, he/she wants to add to this site, automatically.
+In this way, the user conveniently gets all information about a book, he/she wants to add to the site, automatically.

 ## Testing
 "All tests passed without major issues?